-- · Diagnostic testing or evaluation of learning disabilities - Special programs for learning disabled students - Personal care aids - · Separate or special tutorial programs for the disabled - Reduced standards of academic performance - · Waiver of academic courses such as algebra or foreign language - Waiver of university requirements such as Chapel
+- · Diagnostic testing or evaluation of learning disabilities. - · Special programs for learning disabled students. - · Personal care assistance or equipment. - Separate or special tutorial programs for the disabled. - · Reduced standards of academic performance. - · Waiver of academic courses such as algebra or foreign - Waiver of university requirements such as Chapel.